aaltsys/doc-server3/deployment/03_upgradeserver.rst

 =============================

 Shutdown and disconnect the old server, then connect the new server using the diagram shown previously.
-Then power on the new server, and access its administration at https://192.168.2.241 from a workstation web browser.
+Power on the new server, and access its administration at https://192.168.2.241 from a workstation web browser.

 Enter office configuration
 =============================